mosaicnetworks/babble/docs/fastsync.rst

 FastSync
 ========

-FastSync is a part of the Babble protocol which enables nodes to catch up with other nodes without having to download the entire history of gossip (Hashgraph + Blockchain).
-This is important in the context of mobile ad hoc networks where users create or join groups dynamically and quickly, and where limited computing resources demand periodic pruning of the underlying data store.
+FastSync is an element of Babble which enables nodes to catch up with other nodes without downloading and processing the entire history of gossip (Hashgraph
++ Blockchain).
+It is important in the context of mobile ad hoc networks where users dynamically create or join groups, and where limited computing resources call for periodic pruning of the underlying data store.
 The solution requires nodes to regularly capture snapshots of the application state, and to link each snapshot to the section of the Hashgraph it resulted from.
 A node that fell back too far may fast-forward straight to the latest snapshot rather than downloading and processing all the transactions it missed.
 Of course, the protocol maintains the BFT properties of the base algorithm by packaging